 Below, the AttributeManager is renaming some of the source attributes to the NENA Standard.

 The RCL_NGUID represent the Road Centerline NENA Globally Unique identifier.
-Since this attribute does not exist in the live dataset, it is being built through a concatenation of different information, all combined in the “Attribute Value” section of the transformer.
+Since this attribute does not exist in the main dataset, it is being built through a concatenation of different information, all combined in the “Attribute Value” section of the transformer.

 In this example, we’re concatenating the constant “RCL” with the ID attribute of the dataset “@Value(ID)” also with the constant “@” and a published parameter “$(AGENCY_ID)” which allows the user to input the Agency Identifier at runtime.
 The end result will look like this: